 Oh hey, I’m Arleigh aka Bike Shop Girl.
 Thanks for sharing your cargo bike journey with me.

-The above photo is me with one of my kids.
-We were standing in front of my cargo bike shop in Colorado a few days after signing the lease in July 2018.
-The shop was successful but is now closed so that my family could move back to the east coast during COVID-19.
-I’m even more dedicated to spreading the cargo bike life and have actually started to work full time for my favorite cargo bike company – Tern Bicycles.
+That’s me with one of my kids.
+We were standing in front of my cargo bike shop in Colorado a few days after signing the lease in 2018.
+The shop was very successful but we had to close in late 2020 so that my family could move back to the east coast during COVID-19.
+I’m now working full-time for my favorite cargo bike company – Tern Bicycles.
 This article was written long before taking a job with them, but I thought I should disclaim that!

 Why the Cargo Bike Life?